WonderTommy/Tesa/README.md

 ## Summary
 An iOS application that helps to track and analyze daily expenses.
 Implemented with Swift

-If clone by SSH doesn't work, please try clone by HTTTP or download by ZIP file.
+If clone by SSH doesn't work, please try clone by HTTP or download by ZIP file.

 ## Build and Run
 - Clone the repository to local and open with xcode by `Tesa.xcworkspace`.